-The most recognized symptoms of pericardial mesothelioma are usually those that can be detected with visual imaging tests.
-The cancer can cause pericardial fluid to build up around the heart and this is often detected with an echocardiogram, x-rays, or a CT scan of the chest.
+The telltale signs pericardial mesothelioma can usually only be observed with visual imaging tests.
+One common sign is pericardial fluid buildup around the heart.
+This is often detected with an echocardiogram, X-rays, or a computed tomography (CT) scan of the chest.

 - Dry cough

 - Shortness of breath (with or without activity)

 - Worsening of shortness of breath when lying down

 If you have any of these symptoms, you should seek medical attention.
 They could be signs that you have fluid buildup around your heart.